ClickCease

 Depending on your situation, it may be time to consult with an attorney who specializes in credit disputes.
 With legal knowledge of the FCRA and other laws governing credit reporting agencies, an experienced attorney can provide proper guidance on your rights as a consumer.
 This can also take your credit report dispute to the next level to get credit errors resolved once and for all.
 An experienced attorney can legally fight for the credit report changes you’re entitled to, ensuring that your credit reports are accurate and reflect the true state of your finances.

-Led by attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of experience, the Finn Law Group is a consumer protection firm that is dedicated to helping our clients understand their legal rights under the law.
+Led by attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of combined legal experience, the Finn Law Group is a consumer protection firm that is dedicated to helping our clients understand their legal rights under the law.
 If you feel you need an attorney, please contact us for a free consultation.

 Need Help With Your Timeshare Cancellation?